 There is significant research-based support for providing quality early learning opportunities for preschool children, especially for those at risk of educational achievement gaps related to poverty, and the economic benefits of investing in early learning are equally well documented.
 Every dollar invested in prekindergarten programs produces savings to the taxpayers of approximately \$7 through reduction of remedial, special education, welfare and criminal justice services.
 A cost-benefit analysis conducted for New York State demonstrates that investing in prekindergarten programs results in a reduction of grade repetition and the need for special education services.
-These reductions, along with other increased learning benefits, offset 41 percent to 62 percent of total spending on primary grade education, which translates to a savings of between 1.9 percent and 2.8 percent of the total General Support to Public Schools (GSPS).
-As New York has a higher rate of special education placement than the national average, the State stands to benefit even more than others by implementing and sustaining high quality early education programs.
+8 As New York has a higher rate of special education placement than the national average, the State stands to benefit even more than others by implementing and sustaining high quality early education programs.